Wallis family, DoC speak on tragic triple fatal helicopter crash

+The three men who died in a helicopter crash near Wanaka Airport yesterday have been remembered as "larger than life" and experts in their fields of wild animal control.

+Jonathan and Toby Wallis said brother Nick, the pilot of the downed helicopter, was passionate about what he did and "effervescent".

 "Nick was larger than life in a literal context.
 He was 6ft6, he was 120kg.
 He was effervescent.
-Nothing was every a problem."
+Nothing was every a problem," Jonathan said.

-"He was passionate about what he did.
-He was one of four brother from an aviation background."

-Jonathan said it was not quite three months since brother Matthew died in a separate helicopter accident.
+Tragically, yesterday's crash wasn't quite three months after the family lost another brother, Matthew, in a helicopter crash.

 "That makes it hard," he said.